djalbat/sufficient/README.md

 }
 ```

-Note that if there is no need to pass control back to the view, the asynchronous functionality can mopped up by a vacuous `done()` method within the controller method itself.
+Note that if there is no need to pass control back to the view, the asynchronous functionality can mopped up by vacuous `done()` methods within the controller methods themselves.

+In the case of asynchronous tasks the scheduler will pass its own intermediate callback to the corresponding method to give itself the opportunity to remove the task from its queue.
+It will then invoke the given callback method, passing on the arguments.
+The tasks and scheduler are also agnostic to the method arguments.
+Here references to the model and view are passed but any number of arguments can be given.
+A look at the [SynchronousTask](https://github.com/djalbat/Sufficient/blob/master/es6/task/synchronous.js) and [AsynchronousTask](https://github.com/djalbat/Sufficient/blob/master/es6/task/asynchronous.js) should convince.

+The scheduler can also be passed to any kind of concurrency manager than can itself create tasks and add them to the queue.

+Believe it or not that is it.

 ## Contact